ranjit-kolukuluri/weatherWatcher/README.md

 - Method will return a list with temperature, windspeed, and time

 **main() method**
-- Establish Google Sheets authentication by passing the JSON file path with service account credentials to the authenticate_gspread() method
+- Establish Google Sheets authentication by passing the config file variable with json path with service account credentials to the authenticate_gspread() method
-- Create string variables with Google Sheet ID and title values
+- Create string variables with Google Sheet ID and title values and values from the config file
 - Open the worksheet by sheet ID and load the values to the latitude and longitude variables
 - Iterate through the rows and update weather information to a list object
 - Update the worksheet rows with the weather data to the corresponding rows and columns